hopeit-git/hopeit.engine/engine/README.md

 ### Engine development README

 #### Install locally for apps or plugins development:
-- Install Python, you can use from 3.8 to 3.12
+- Install Python, versions from 3.8 to 3.12 are currently supported
 - Create and activate a virtual environment (recommended)
 - Run from hopeit.engine project root
 ```